Are you experiencing abnormal eating patterns at night?

 Is sleep-eating genetic?

 Studies suggest that people who are stricken at night with an insatiable appetite might have genes.
-Night-eating syndrome could be a sign that the genes responsible for synchronizing eating habits with sleep are defective, studies on mice found
+Night-eating syndrome could be a sign that the genes responsible for synchronising eating habits with sleep are defective, studies on mice found

-SRED can be triggered in persons sleeping in the middle of the night, just like sleepwalking and other sleep disorders.
+To summarize, SRED can be triggered in persons sleeping in the middle of the night, just like sleepwalking and other sleep disorders.
 Sleeping-eating is a type of sleep-eating that occurs during the night.

 Fatty or heavy foods may cause bloating and stomach pain that can keep you tossing and turning.
 Also, spicy foods that cause heartburn or indigestion can disturb your night's sleep.